Abhishek29192/bmi-next/components/clickable/README.md

 ### Use custom component

-In case you want to wrap a component that already renders either `a` or `button` element, you can pass it as `component` property to `Clickable`.
+In case you want to wrap a component that already renders either `a` or `button` element, you can pass it as `markupComponent` property to `Clickable`.

 ```jsx
 const FancyButton = ({ children, href, ...rest }) => {